 “The biggest area of confusion here, which ties in directly with climbing, relates to your glutes.
 Because most of us sit on them all day we assume they’re mobilisers when they’re actually stabilisers.
 You need to work them accordingly off the bike for real gains on it.”

-“Watch Alberto Contador climbing and you’ll see that his axis of movement is almost perfect because he understands this and constantly works on his glute strength while off the bike and away from hills.”
+“If you watch classic footage of a legendary climber like Alberto Contador, you’ll see that his axis of movement was almost perfect because he understood this and constantly worked on his glute strength while off the bike and away from hills.”

 1. One-leg bridge changeovers

 Lying on your back with your knees at 90 degrees, feet ﬂat on the ﬂoor and arms by your sides, lift your hips and tense your glutes.